 Through faster speed to market, companies will increase their sales and revenue.

 3) Source products for cheaper

 When a company’s regular suppliers are charging extra due to tariffs (or any other reason), organizations are forced to look for alternative supply partners or even new supply markets that can offer better prices.
-A digital supply chain platform can support sourcing teams to make the data management aspects of this process seamless, by providing a single platform to onboard vendors, send briefs, receive and compare quotes all in one place (rather than spread across various emails, systems and documents).
-In this way, a business can onboard new vendors and compare their quotes quickly and painlessly, allowing it to easily determine which vendor offers the best value.
+A digital supply chain platform can support sourcing teams to make the data management aspects of this process seamless, by providing a single platform to onboard vendors, send briefs, receive and compare quotes all in one place (rather than spread across various emails, systems, and documents).
+In this way, a business can take new vendors onboard and compare their quotes quickly and painlessly, so allowing them to identify which vendor is offering them the best value quickly.